rcarrata/rcarrata.github.io/_posts/2023-02-26-supply-chain-1.md

 comments: true
 ---

 How can we secure the integrity of our Software Supply Chains and have confidence that our software has not been tampered with and can be traced to its source?
-Which are the main parts of the software supply chain security?
+What are the main parts of software supply chain security?

 https://raw.githubusercontent.com/rcarrata/rcarrata.github.io/master/assets/audio/supply_chain_1.mp3